What kind of Psychologist Should I See? Clincial, Neuro, Ed-and-Dev or just "Psychologist"?

 The Generally Registered Psychologist (a.k.a. "general" or "registered" psychologist)

 This is your broadly-trained psychologist.
 They've done the full six years and are fully qualified to help you with a wide-range of mental health stuff.
-They just haven't done a specialist endorsement on top.
+They just haven't done a clinical endorsement on top.

 Ready to find the right support?